-This is a 3D printed LED lamp project that looks like a giant knob.
+This is a 3D printed LED lamp project that looks like a giant dial.
 Turn it, and watch it glow from the inside.

 This instructable is a companion to the webinar series I hosted in March of 2017.
 Design Now: Hour of Making in Motion focused on mechanical assemblies and integrating electronic parts in Fusion 360.
 You can watch the full webinar video here:

 Step 1: Tools and Materials